sgmlguru/xproc-batch/xspec-tools/README.md

 The XProc pipeline runs the following:

 * `xslt/generate-instance-xspecs.xsl` (generates instance XSpecs)
-* `../../xml-toolbox/vendor/xspec/src/compiler/generate-xspec-tests.xsl` (generates XSLT from XSpec; part of the XSpec distribution)
+* `../xspec/src/compiler/generate-xspec-tests.xsl` (generates XSLT from XSpec; part of the XSpec distribution)
-* `../../xml-toolbox/vendor/xspec/src/reporter/format-xspec-report.xsl` (converts the XSpec report XML to HTML; part of the XSpec distribution)
+* `../xspec/src/reporter/format-xspec-report.xsl` (converts the XSpec report XML to HTML; part of the XSpec distribution)
 * Saves the XHTML reports in a subfolder `xspec-tests` to the temp folder where the intermediate XML is stored (so next to the folders per input file)

 ### Testing the Pipeline

-There is a shell script `merge-nj-content-pilot/xproc-stuff/xspec-tools/xproc/run-xspecs.sh` that runs the `run-xspecs.xpl` pipeline only, without any preceding conversion of any kind.
-The test material used is in `merge-nj-content-pilot/xproc-stuff/xspec-test-content/201805300944/debug` and is simply the debug output from a conversion of a few test files.
+There is a shell script `xproc/run-xspecs.sh` that runs the `run-xspecs.xpl` pipeline, without any preceding conversion of any kind.
+Currently you'll have to provide an example pipeline and update any paths inside the shell script.

 If you wish to run the `run-xspecs.xpl` pipeline on some other debug material, you **need to change `tmp-folder-uri` accordingly in the shell script**.

-### Using Ant

-If you wish to run XSpec tests in context, you can use the Ant script.
-For this to work, you'll need to:

-* Set `${run-xspecs}="true"` in your local properties (this is set to 'false' by default)
-* Point out the XSpec manifest file in `${xspec.manifest}` (or use the default in `build.properties.xml`)
-* Make sure to set `${debug}="true"` in your local properties (which is also the default)

-### Using `validate-convert.sh`
+### Using `validate-convert.sh` or Other Wrapper Scripts

 You can also run the conversion wrapper pipeline, `validate-convert.xpl`, by using the shell script `validate-convert.sh`.

+The `xlsx2xml.xpl` pipeline is a wrapper to the wrapper - it runs `validate-convert.xpl` as its second main part, the first being extracting XML from an Excel archive.

 ## Writing XSpecs